Vaccination Requirements &

 Coronavirus (COVID-19) Pandemic Disclaimer

 Beginning March 2020, Connecticut along with the rest of the United States suffered the effects of the COVID-19 coronavirus pandemic.
 Day-to-day life as it existed before the pandemic changed drastically, and individuals and institutions adapted to new practices and behaviors.
-Normative actions now include wearing facial masks, maintaining social distance, and working and learning remotely.
+Normative actions now include wearing facial masks, maintaining social distance, and working and learning remotely or in a hybrid model.
 Learning about and adherence to Center for Disease Control and Prevention (CDC) guidance has become a way of life.
-As we plan for the next academic year, so much is uncertain, including the continuing threat of COVID-19.
+As we plan for each academic year, there may by uncertainty, including the continuing threat of COVID-19.

 The Connecticut State Colleges and Universities (CSCU) must adapt to meet this reality.
-Going forward, it is up to all of us – faculty, staff and students – to do our part to ensure our campus community stays as healthy and safe as possible.
+Going forward, it is up to all of us – faculty, staff, students and visitors – to do our part to ensure our campus community stays as healthy and safe as possible.
 This is a shared responsibility, and every member of our community must adhere to national, state, and local health guidelines and requirements, and adhere to those measures Middlesex Community College deems safe and appropriate for the campus.
 This will include social distancing, wearing masks or other facial coverings, not reporting to class or work if sick, and isolating when required.